werval/werval/README.md

 If you want to use the development version or contribute to QiWeb, keep reading.

 Obviously, you need to install [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/).
-QiWeb is build using [Gradle](http://www.gradle.org/), that you need to install too.
+QiWeb is build using [Gradle](http://www.gradle.org/), that you don't need to install, it will be downloaded automatically.

 This very git repository contains several independent projects.